 Loud noises, over attempting to handle, and a non-familiar atmosphere can easily make a chinchilla want to run and hide.

-Your best bet for avoiding this is to ensure that you are interacting with your chinchilla in a calm manner and getting them used to you slowly.
+Your best bet for avoiding this is to ensure that you interact with your chinchilla in a calm manner and get it used to you slowly.

-Once the bond is built, this doesn’t remain a concern, but, in the beginning, it’s completely normal for a chinchilla to try and hide from you when they are allowed out of their cage.
+Once the bond is built, this will no longer be a concern.
+But in the beginning, it’s completely normal for a chinchilla to try and hide from you when it is allowed out of its cage.

-In fact, attempting to chase a chinchilla down to get them back into their cage is a bad mistake that many individuals often make.
+In fact, attempting to chase a chinchilla down to get it back into its cage is a bad mistake that many new owners make.

-Not only will it likely fail at the desired result, but it can also break the bond and trust your chinchilla has for you.
+Not only is this unlikely to produce the desired result, but it can also break the bond and trust your chinchilla has for you.

-Regardless of what the situation is, refrain from chasing your chinchilla or cornering your chinchilla in order to get them out of hiding or to get them back inside of their cage.
+Regardless of the situation, refrain from chasing your chinchilla or cornering your chinchilla in order to get it out of hiding or to get it back inside of its cage.

-In all honesty, the best trick for you getting your chinchilla to come to you takes nothing but patience and bond-building.
+In all honesty, the best trick for getting your chinchilla to come to you is simply patience and bond-building.

-Your chinchilla will eventually learn their name and will respond to it.
+Your chinchilla will eventually learn its name and will respond to it.

-However, just because they understand their name, does not mean that they will come hopping your direction at the snap of the finger.
+However, just because it understand its name, that does not mean that it will come hopping in your direction at the snap of a finger.

-Keep working on your bond, building trust, and getting your chinchilla use to their name, and yes, eventually, your chinchilla will come to you and respond when you ask them too.
+Keep working on your bond, on building trust, and on getting your chinchilla use to its name.
+Eventually, your chinchilla will come to you and respond when you ask it to.